 Neuropsychology occupies a prominent place among the sciences related to education.
-According to Portellano (2014) it not only helps in the diagnosis but also in the rehabilitation and enhancement of cognitive and emotional functions.
-Therefore, it is very important to take into account the neuropsychological development and maturity of executive functions in our students to influence the way to design the most effective methodologies and activities that contribute to their comprehensive development, especially in students with special educational needs.
+According to Portellano (2014) it not only helps diagnosis but also the rehabilitation and enhancement of the cognitive and emotional functions.
+Therefore, it is very important to take into account the neuropsychological development and the maturity of executive functions in our students to influence how to design the most effective methodologies and activities that contribute to their holistic development, especially in students with special educational needs.

 Definition and characteristics of executive functions

 Numerous authors have investigated executive functions.
-Luria (1974) was the first neurologist who spoke of the system, however, the first definition is attributed to Lezak (1982) who states that executive functions are the essential mental capacities to carry out an effective, creative and socially accepted behavior.
+Luria (1974) was the first neurologist to speak of the system; however, the first definition is attributed to Lezak (1982) who states that executive functions are the mental capacities essential to carry out effective, creative and socially acceptable behavior.

-Later, it was Stuss (2010) who defined them as the abilities controlled by the prefrontal cortex.
-These functions allow making plans and maintaining goals in working memory.
-Also, to select appropriate actions or behaviors to guide them towards the achievement of these goals.
+Later, it was Stuss (2010) who defined them as the skills controlled by the prefrontal cortex.
+These functions allow planning and keeping goals in working memory.
+They also allow selecting actions or appropriate behaviors to orient them toward the achievement of those goals.

-Currently, executive functions are considered as the set of activities developed in the prefrontal area.
-In this way, the essence of our behavior and of all mental activity is constructed, constituting the central computer of the human being.
-They are also responsible for solving problems that require reasoning, abstraction or the use of symbolic codes (Portellano et al. 2009).
+Currently executive functions are considered the set of activities that take place in the prefrontal area.
+In this way, they construct the essence of our behavior and of all mental activity, constituting the human central processor.
+Likewise, they are responsible for solving problems that require reasoning, abstraction or the use of symbolic codes (Portellano et al. 2009).

 Levels of intelligence in the study of executive functions

-Certainly, authors such as Marina (2013) distinguish two levels of intelligence in the study of executive functions.
+Indeed, authors such as Marina (2013) distinguish two levels of intelligence in the study of executive functions.
 First, a productive or computational intelligence that is considered the origin of our conscious activity.
-Finally, an executive intelligence in that it is the one that monitors, evaluates and directs attention.
+Finally, an executive intelligence which supervises, evaluates and directs attention, as can be seen in Figure 1.

-With all this, according to Goleman (2013) and Marina (2013), the concept of executive intelligence emerges as the one that directs mental and physical action taking advantage of knowledge and emotions, being considered as another possible indicator to assess academic and professional performance.
+With all this, according to Goleman (2013) and Marina (2013), the concept of executive intelligence arises as the one that directs mental and physical action by making use of knowledge and emotions, being considered a possible additional indicator to evaluate academic and professional performance.

 Components of executive functions

-Of course, there is a great variety of definitions.
-We also find different classifications of its components.
+Clearly there is a wide variety of definitions.
+We also find different classifications of their components.

 According to Knapp and Bruce (2013) executive functions can be classified into three categories of skills.
-First self-control which is the skill that helps learners to pay attention and control impulsivity by avoiding interference.
-Finally, working memory and cognitive flexibility, which comprise creative thinking and the ability to adapt to changes, helping learners to channel their imagination and creativity for problem solving.
-However, for Moraine (2014), its components are memory, organizational skills and attention
+First, self-control which is the ability that helps students pay attention and control impulsivity by avoiding interference.
+Finally, working memory and cognitive flexibility, which include creative thinking and the ability to adapt to changes, helping students channel their imagination and creativity for problem solving.
+However, for Moraine (2014) their components are memory, organizational capacity and attention

-Mental flexibility, verbal fluency, attentional regulation, working memory and inhibitory control.
+Mental flexibility, verbal fluency, attentional regulation, operative or working memory and inhibitory control

-Finally, and according to Portellano et al. 2009, a review of the executive functions that are directly related to learning and therefore to academic performance, includes the following components:
+Finally, and according to Portellano et al. 2009, a review of executive functions that are directly related to learning and consequently to academic performance, includes the following components:

 - Mental flexibility: since it allows adapting responses to new situations or stimuli.
-Therefore, new patterns of behavior are generated, offering diverse alternatives.
-Likewise, this implies a quick analysis of the situation and an agile working memory that allows offering alternative responses.
+Therefore, new behavior patterns are generated offering diverse alternatives.
+Likewise, this implies a quick analysis of the situation and an agile working memory that enables offering alternative responses.

-- Verbal fluency: this is related to mental flexibility, as it is the one that allows responding quickly and accurately.
+- Verbal fluency: it is related to mental flexibility, as it allows responding quickly and accurately.
 It is usually measured with phonological and semantic verbal fluency tests.

 - Attentional regulation: allows all cognitive processes to be carried out.
-Consequently, it provides humans with better selective and sustained attention and mastery in the ability to inhibit and control behavior (Anderson and Jacobs, 2002).
+Consequently, it provides a person with better selective and sustained attention and mastery of the ability to inhibit and control behavior (Anderson and Jacobs, 2002).

-- Working memory: modality of short-term memory that provides temporary storage of information.
+- Operative or working memory: a form of short-term memory that provides temporary storage of information.
 It also allows the learning of new tasks.

 - Inhibitory control: regulates or delays impulsive responses by shaping behavior and attention as a catalyst for information processing in cognitive processes.
-Of course, a good inhibitory control appears when the learner is able to maintain attention on the task at hand without being distracted.
+Clearly, good inhibitory control appears when the student is able to maintain attention on the task they are performing without getting distracted.

 Development of executive functions

-Executive functions have several sensitive periods of maturation, being the most related to the stages of infant and primary education, i.e., those between 2 and 5 years and between 11 and 12 years of age, progressing slowly in their evolution (Tirapu and Luna, 2008).
+Executive functions have several sensitive periods of maturation, the ones most related to the stages of early childhood and primary education, that is, those between 2 and 5 years and between 11 and 12 years, progressing slowly in their evolution (Tirapu and Luna, 2008).

-Executive functions are located in the frontal lobe, which is divided into two functional areas.
-It is in charge of supervising the activity of the brain areas programming and regulating all cognitive processes.
-These functional areas are the motor cortex and the prefrontal area.
+Executive functions are located in the frontal lobe which is divided into two functional zones.
+It is also responsible for supervising the activity of brain areas by programming and regulating all cognitive processes.
+These functional zones are the motor cortex and the prefrontal area.

 Motor cortex

-It is in charge of designing and planning voluntary motor activities.
-It is also in charge of sequencing and executing intentional movements including those necessary for expressive language and writing (Figure 2).
-It is also divided into three different areas: the primary motor area, the premotor cortex and Broca’s area.
+It is responsible for designing and planning voluntary motor activities.
+It is also responsible for sequencing and executing intentional movements including those necessary for expressive language and writing (Figure 2).
+Likewise, it is divided into three different areas: the primary motor area, the premotor cortex and Broca’s area.

 Prefrontal area

-Certainly, it is the best connected brain area of the brain as can be seen in Figure 3.
-Also, according to Diamond and Ling (2016) it is the most modern region of the brain, but also the most vulnerable, since, stress, sadness, loneliness or poor physical condition can impair its proper functioning.
+Indeed, it is the brain area best connected in the brain as can be seen in Figure 3.
+Also, according to Diamond and Ling (2016) it is the most modern region of the brain, but also the most vulnerable, since stress, sadness, loneliness or a poor physical condition can impair its proper functioning.

-Similarly, according to Portellano et al. (2011), the prefrontal area is the maximum expression of human intelligence.
-Because it coordinates cognitive processes and programs behavior to achieve effective decision making.
-Three functional areas can be distinguished in this area
+Similarly, according to Portellano et al. (2011) the prefrontal area is the highest expression of human intelligence because it coordinates cognitive processes and programs behavior to achieve effective decision-making.
+In this zone three functional areas are distinguished (Figure 4):

-- Dorsolateral area: it is located in the external area of the frontal lobe under the frontal bone.
-It is also the area of the prefrontal cortex that is most activated when performing more complex mental activities (Portellano et al., 2009).
+- Dorsolateral area: it is located on the outer zone of the frontal lobe under the frontal bone.
+It is also the zone of the prefrontal cortex that is most activated when performing higher complexity mental activities (Portellano et al., 2009).

-- Cingulate area: it is located on the inner sides of the prefrontal areas, on the anterior half of the cingulate fasciculus.
-It is also an area of special relevance in intentional processes that require the human being’s will, especially in language.
+- Cingulate area: it is located on the inner faces of the prefrontal areas, over the anterior half of the cingulum bundle.
+It is also an area of special relevance in intentional processes that require human will, especially in language.

-- Orbital area: it is located at the base of both frontal lobes above the orbits of the eyes.
+- Orbital area: it is located at the base of both frontal lobes above the eye orbits.
 It is also closely related to emotional processes due to its close connections with the limbic system.

 Definition and characteristics of the reading process

 Reading is fundamental in the teaching-learning process and essential for linguistic and intellectual development.
-Of course, reading is a complex process for human beings and it is not a homogeneous and unique capacity, but comprises a set of skills that depend on the development of executive functions.
+Clearly, reading is a complex process for humans and is not a homogeneous and single ability, but rather comprises a set of skills that depend on the development of executive functions.

-In our educational system, Royal Decree 126/2014 establishing the basic curriculum for primary education, reading and reading comprehension are tools that enable the acquisition of knowledge of the various areas and the development of all competencies.
-Similarly, reading can be done through two independent routes: the indirect or phonological route and the direct or lexical route.
+In our educational system, Royal Decree 126/2014 which establishes the basic curriculum of Primary Education, reading and reading comprehension are instruments that enable the acquisition of knowledge in the various areas and the development of all competences.
+Likewise, reading can be performed by two independent routes: the indirect or phonological route and the direct or lexical route.

 Neuropsychological bases of the reading process